Embedded Knowledge and Library Specialist Roles within Primary Care Training Hubs. Evaluation of the vanguard pilot 2021 – 2023.

 Challenge: According to Next Steps for the 5 Year Forward View, 93% patient consultations take place in primary care.
 Despite this, staff working in primary care have had limited access to NHS knowledge and library services and limited time to undertake in-depth searches of research evidence to inform their decisions.
 Health Education England, now NHS England, ran a proof-of-concept study with funding for 2 years to explore the impact upon primary care of placing an embedded librarian and knowledge specialist in 15 Primary Care Training Hubs across England.

-Key findings: The introduction of embedded librarian knowledge specialist roles have improved equity of access to evidence and knowledge for staff and learners in primary care and Integrated Care Boards (ICB) at the selected project sites.
+Key findings: The introduction of embedded librarian knowledge specialist roles has improved equity of access to evidence and knowledge for a wide range of staff and learners working in primary care and ICBs at the selected project sites.
 They have delivered numerous benefits linked to the priorities of Primary Care Training Hubs, ICBs and the wider NHS.
 These roles have underpinned the education and training experience of staff but also led to improvements in using evidence from research to make informed evidence-based decisions about patient care and service delivery.

 If the 1:3.85 cost benefit ratio is applied, the pilot delivered a net economic benefit to the NHS of at least £2,351,250 per annum.
 If there was a minimum of 1 embedded knowledge specialist in each of the 42 integrated care systems in England, to meet the evidence and knowledge needs of primary care and ICB staff, this would lead to a net economic benefit for the NHS of at least £6,583,500 per annum.